-Between June of 2001 and May of 2011, I passed through Irish border control at Dublin Airport 8 times.
-While crossing a border is always a privilege, seven of those crossings were illicit and I was always at risk of being denied entry.
+Between 2001 and 2011 I passed through Irish border control 8 times.
+Seven of those were illicit and I was always at risk of being denied entry.

 I lived in the country for most of those years.